 Willetton Senior High School:

-- Believes truanting could place a student in an unsafe situation
+- Believes truanting places students in unsafe situations.

-- Gives detentions to those students who choose to deliberately miss classes and jeopardise their learning opportunities
+- Gives detentions to those students who choose to deliberately miss classes or arrive late at school without reason.

-Parents/carers will be contacted if the student is deemed to be at risk due to poor attendance by the Student Services Management team.
+Parents/carers will be contacted by the Student Services team if the student is deemed to be at risk due to poor attendance.

 - be at school during their normal timetabled hours, or

-Students who are absent from school for an entire day must bring a note of explanation as soon as they return.
-This note should clearly state the student’s first name, surname, tutor group, the date(s) and reason for the absence.
-The note must be placed in the box outside or inside Student Services.
-Parents are requested to ring the school by 9.00am on the day of their child’s absence.
+The school must be notified if students are absent from school for an entire day email or a message left on the attendance line or by a note of explanation as soon as they return.
+Parents should clearly state the student’s first name, surname, tutor group, the date(s) and reason for the absence.
+The note must be placed in the box located near the entrance of Student Services.
+Parents are requested to ring the school by 9.00am on the day of their child’s absence unless the student is missing an assessment.
+Please refer to Willetton Senior High School Assessment Policies.

-All students late to school must report to the Student Services Centre with a note, have their name recorded, receive a late note and go to class.
+All students late to school must report to the Student Services Centre with a note before attending class.

 - bring a parent’s note stating permission to leave, which outlines the reason and the time the student needs to leave